 The Grand Challenges Program was launched in 2007 as a collaboration involving the Princeton Environmental Institute, the School of Engineering and Applied Science, and the Woodrow Wilson School of Public and International Affairs.
 Today more than 90 members of the faculty from 29 academic disciplines are participating in research and teaching cooperatives framed around global environmental issues in climate and energy, sustainable development in Africa, and global health and infectious disease.
 The research enterprise serves as the framework for an extensive association of scholars and supports innovative academic programming that involves students from across the University.
 The Program fosters a novel approach to developing solutions and a new generation of global leaders.

 Grand Challenges Research

 Funding is available for faculty seeking to pursue Grand Challenges-based research and curriculum development and for students who wish to engage in Grand Challenges research and independent study with connections to targeted themes.
-Faculty seeking to redirect their research activities to address dimensions of the climate and energy, development, and health challenges may apply for seed funding as part of campus wide Call for Proposals, administered annually.
+Faculty seeking to redirect their research activities to address dimensions of the climate and energy, water, and health challenges may apply for seed funding as part of campus wide Calls for Proposals, administered annually.

 Grand Challenges Education